bshore/github-contribution-merge/README.md

 **Environment Variables:**
 - `GITHUB_TOKEN` - Your GitHub Personal Access Token (secret)
 - `PRIMARY_USER` - Your GitHub username (the owner of this worker)

-## Authorization System

-Additional users must explicitly authorize the primary user via a public gist.

-### For Additional Users

-**Important:** You must log in to each additional GitHub account and create a public gist to allow access.

-Create a public gist at https://gist.github.com/ for each additional user with:
-- **Filename**: `github-contribution-auth.json`
-- **Content**: `{"allow":"PRIMARY_USER"}`

-Example: If `alice` wants to merge contributions from `alice-corp`:

-1. Log in to `alice-corp` GitHub account
-2. `alice-corp` creates a public gist with: `{"allow":"alice"}`
-3. `alice` can then use: `?merge=alice-corp` query parameter in the worker URL

-Revoke access by deleting the gist.

 ## Embed in Your Profile